Drone Surveying and

 The level of detail derived from drone surveys is exceptional.
 A recent quarry survey delivered 1.3 billion data points, each allowing us to gather vital data, allowing for accurate stockpile calculations, cut and fill measurements, slope analysis and general measurements on-site.

 Recent regulation changes have significantly impacted some operators, and regulators are clamping down more on illegal drone operations that put people at risk.
-Many factors and planning are involved in drone surveys, and we continuously operate safely and only take on jobs we know we can complete.
+Many factors and planning are involved in drone surveys, and we continuously operate safely, only taking on jobs we know we can complete.

-We use the latest aerial survey equipment to provide the highest-quality data deliverables.
-Keep an eye on our blog for updates to our services and equipment.
+We utilise the latest aerial survey equipment to deliver high-quality data.
+Stay tuned to our blog for updates on our services and equipment.

-Another reason we may seem more expensive is because we process the data ourselves.
-Many drone operators throw the data at a cloud processing service and send the client the outputs.
-We manually process and verify the data through our established workflows to ensure we deliver quality, accurate data.
+Another reason we may seem more expensive is that we process the data ourselves.
+Many drone operators send the data to a cloud processing service and then send the outputs to the client.
+We manually process and verify the data through our established workflows to ensure the delivery of high-quality, accurate data.

 We do not use cloud-based data processing; your data is securely stored and processed locally.

-We are always fair in pricing and are happy to discuss if you receive cheaper quotes.
+We are always fair in our pricing and are happy to discuss if you receive a cheaper quote.
 We offer discounts on ongoing work or for repeat customers.
-We are professional drone operators and operate in the EASA Specific Category, which allows us to complete more complex projects that others may not be able to do legally.
+We are professional drone operators operating in the EASA Specific Category, which enables us to undertake more complex projects that others may not be able to complete legally.

 In Ireland, drone surveying has two main limitations: airspace restrictions and weather.
 In nearly all cases, we can apply for permission to fly in restricted areas; mother nature is something we cannot control.